 Career activities are mainly held on Fridays, be sure to keep that in mind when planning your schedule.

 A typical MBA internship is 16 weeks in length and consists of full-time hours.
-MBA Internships can be paid or unpaid.
+MBA Internships can be paid or unpaid and compensation for internship placements varies and depends on the organization and student’s experience.

-Each internship must be approved by the MBA Internship Coordinator.
+Each internship must be approved by the Graduate Career & Internship Coordinator.

 A more detailed process for internship approval is available on CULearn.